farhinhusain0/aster/README.md

   </a>
 </p>

 Aster is an AI on-call engineer.
-Aster integrates with your observability stack, codebase and the tools you work with to autonomously investigate production incidents.
+It integrates with your observability stack, codebase and the tools you work with to autonomously investigate production incidents.
 Think machines on-call for humans, not the other way around.

 ## How it works